-Rosario is caring for a husband with dementia and wants to know if she qualifies for the carer’s allowance.
+Rose is caring for a husband with dementia and wants to know if she qualifies for the Carer Allowance.

-I am 73 years old and still working part time as a registered nurse, three days a fortnight.
-My husband is 81 years old and is now retired.
+I am 73 and still working part time as a registered nurse, three days a fortnight.
+My husband is 81 and is now retired.
 I would like to retire before I turn 75 but because we are not getting enough pension from the government due to our assets, I have to continue working to supplement the income I am getting from my superannuation.
-My take home money, which is less than $500 a fortnight is not enough to support us.
+My take-home money, which is less than $500 a fortnight, is not enough to support us.

 We have a unit delivering rental income ($251 per week), but we still owe $56,000 on the mortgage and have to pay body corporate fees, water, rates, etc. We also have $200,000 in the bank and $250,000 in my super.
 Centrelink gives us $37.50 each a fortnight or sometimes nothing if my gross income reaches $2500.
 I sometimes work extra shifts when required.

 My husband is suffering from dementia and needs a lot of care.
-Since I am his carer, I just wonder if I can apply for a carer’s allowance if I retire.
+Since I am his carer, I just wonder if I can apply for a Carer Allowance if I retire.

 I am just too tired to work and look after my husband at the same time.
 Can you please enlighten me on what to do?

-A. Without knowing the full details about the severity of your husband’s condition, it is not possible for us to know if you will be eligible for the carer’s allowance.
+A. Without knowing the full details about the severity of your husband’s condition, it is not possible for us to know if you will be eligible for the Carer Allowance.
 However, to be eligible for the payment you must be giving additional daily care and attention to someone because they:

 - have a disability or severe illness